 You and I probably have a lot in common

 You want to wake up every morning tingling with excitement to get to work on an insanely awesome project that is making a difference on a cause you really care about.

-You want to be using killer new technology, leaning in to future innovations, and always learning exciting new things from within your projects.
+You want to be using the latest new technology, leaning in to future innovations, and always learning exciting new things from within your projects.

 But it's likely that’s not quite what’s going on if you work for most NGOs, government departments, or universities - or in coffee shops while you're interneting about trying to find your calling.
 It’s actually pretty rare to see this full picture in action.

 I used to be like this too – until the lightning bolt finally hit me.

-As an environmental engineer with 20 years experience in environmental change, founding a multi-million dollar environmental media company, and living the Silicon Valley #hackerlife (yes, just like the TV show), I really beleive I've cracked the code of social change.
+As an environmental engineer with 20 years experience in environmental change, founding a multi-million dollar environmental media company, and living the Silicon Valley #hackerlife (yes, just like the TV show), I really believe I've cracked a critical part of the code of social change.

 > Make the game of change really fun and effective by using gamification techniques that tap into our motivational core and pursuit of happiness.

 > Unlock the doors of motivation in your audience's psyche by using behavior-change techniques that work to drive motivation to change.

 > Turn your stakeholders into cheerleaders for your cause by using the power of narrative design.

 Since I learned all these techniques, I actually now do live the world changer's dream.
 I work on the world’s most interesting projects.
 I get to meet the world’s most interesting people.
 I get paid to do what I love - and I actually shift the numbers on issues I care about!
 I can't do it all, but I can teach you, so we can all get to work making saving the world the greatest game we've every played.